BeratNzp/Instagram-FollowManager-Selenium/README.md

 # FollowManager BOT
-This project can send bot to instagram, and get what you want attribiutes,texts and values on that site.
+This project coded with Python's Selenium framework.
+The project can send bot to instagram, and get what you want attribiutes,texts and values on that site.

 ### How to install:
 ``pip3 install -r requirements.txt``